 WAVs have a ramp or a lift that lowers down onto the ground to assist loading and unloading.
-Ramps are lowered according to the rule that there should be 1" of rise to every 12" of length.
-This create a fine angle, or slope, for access.
+Ramps are lowered according to the rule that there should be 1" of rising to every 12" of length.
+This creates a fine angle, or slope, for access.
 Lifts are a more complex technology, and because of their size, they are unique to vans and MPVs.
 The lift acts as a hoist for the wheelchair for safe loading and unloading.

 Vehicles with a ramp can be operated manually or hydraulically.
 Systems with hydraulics are more expensive and will require maintenance.